Classification of chiral fermionic CFTs of central charge $\le 16$: Strategy

 which in the Cardy regime $-\tfrac{1}{\tau} \sim +i\infty$ becomes

 If $n_\R > 1$, then an inverse Laplace transform reveals a negative asymptotic density of NS sector states that are odd under fermion parity $(-1)^F$, contradicting unitarity.

 If there are $n_\NS$ dimension-0 operators in the NS sector, then the argument above gives $n_\R \le n_\NS$.
 However, we can say more.
-The $n_\NS$ dimension-0 operators form a commutative Frobenius algebra under the operator product, and it is well-known that there always exists an idempotent basis $\{ 1_i \mid i = 1, \dotsc, n_\NS \}$ such that
+The $n_\NS$ dimension-0 operators form a commutative\footnote{\comment{They commute due to the spin-statistics theorem, as the dimension-0 operators are spinless.
+Here we use the unitarity condition in an essential way.}} Frobenius algebra under the operator product, and it is well-known that there always exists an idempotent basis $\{ 1_i \mid i = 1, \dotsc, n_\NS \}$ such that

 Since both the NS and R Hilbert spaces are modules of this Frobenius algebra, the full theory can be decomposed into $n_\NS$ `universes' \cite{Tanizaki:2019rbk} (exact superselection sectors separated by domain walls of infinite tension), which we label by $i = 1, \dotsc, n_\NS$.
 Any correlator on a connected spacetime must vanish if it involves local operators from two or more universes.
 The full theory is said to be a direct sum of the component universes, where each universe has $n_\NS^i = 1$ (counting the idempotent $1_i$ which acts as the identity operator within its universe) and $n_\R^i = 0, 1$.